Hazen Morse

 Listed in the 1816 city directory at 31 Summer Street.
 3

-• Advertised in the New-England Palladium (Boston MA), 20 Jul 1824, as "engraver" he announced removal from 6 Congress Street to Congress Square.
+- Advertised: New-England Palladium, on 20 Jul 1824, in Boston MA.
+As "engraver" he announced removal from 6 Congress Street to Congress Square.
 3

-• He appeared on the 1850 census taken at Haverhill MA, listed without occupation.
+- He appeared on the census in 1850 in Haverhill MA.
+Listed without occupation.

 Hazen married Lucy Carey, daughter of Alpheus Carey and Ruby Perkins, on 6 Nov 1814 in Quincy MA.
 (Lucy Carey was born on 3 Apr 1790 in Quincy MA and died on 28 Jul 1860.)